 If you’re hiring a professional, vet them ahead of time.
 Any good contractor will be happy to discuss their credentials, provide references, and give you their insurance information.
 Once the ball is rolling, a home security system can help you monitor the situation remotely — leaving you free to accomplish other tasks.
 If you’re at your home while contractors are working, video surveillance allows you to see their progress from your smartphone without awkward check-ins.

 Have a work crew arriving at your house while you’re out?
 No need to cancel your plans.
 With a smart lock, you can assign temporary codes to allow contractors into your home, and even track when they come and go.

 Managing Home Renovations with a Guardian Security System

-If you have a Guardian security system, be cautious when undertaking home improvement projects in areas where you have home security devices placed.
-Contact us at 1-800-PROTECT to discuss moving your door and window sensors if you are undertaking door or window repairs or replacement.
+If you have a Guardian security system, be cautious when undertaking home improvement projects in areas where you have home security devices placed — for example, doors or windows with motion sensors.

 Here are some steps you can take to make sure your service isn’t interrupted by any home improvement projects.

-- Call 1-800-PROTECT to discuss a project that might affect your security equipment.
+- Call 1.800.PROTECT before beginning any project that might affect your security equipment.

-- If you attempt to move wireless security equipment yourself, test your system before and after.*
+- If you attempt to move equipment yourself, test your system before and after.*

 *Remember: Guardian cannot ensure that your system is working if you change or move installed devices on your own.
 If you have questions or concerns, call: 1.800.PROTECT.